Do Customer Reviews Make A Difference and Affect Sales?

 Many viewers will experience your brand for the first time via your website.
 Including customer reviews on your site will speak to customers at all levels of the sales process to trust your brand.

-Here, focus on the good reviews that give specific insight into why consumers enjoy interacting with your company.
+Here, focus on the good reviews that give specific insight into your unique value offer and why consumers enjoy interacting with your company.
 Vague reviews that don’t highlight any reason why your brand is the right choice will not inform the viewer of much.
 Instead, reviews that cite certain employees, products, services, or other specific aspects of your brand will give more valuable and insightful information to readers and increase the likelihood of a sale.

 Social media is often an opportunity for businesses to engage with consumers in a more casual setting.
 Here, back-and-forth commentary is expected, making it the ideal place to address consumers directly.